darylducks17/Cypress/README.md

 - Tags
   - ```skip``` - it block skipped during test run
   - ```only``` - runs only the specific it block
+- Fixtures
+  - files that contain test data which we can parametrise the tests
+  - can use various formats e.g. JSON, TXT, CSV, HTML